 Brock Lesnar vs. Frank Mir, UFC 81: Breaking Point

 But Mir also struggled with the after-effects of a motorcycle crash that had cost him his title and almost his career.
-It took him four years to get back to the level he was before the car wreck, and the UFC came close to cutting him on numerous occasions.
+It took him four years to get back to the level he was before the wreck, and the UFC came close to cutting him on numerous occasions.
 Now was his chance for the spotlight once again.

 On February 2nd, 2008, the Mandalay Bay Events Center on the Las Vegas strip was ready for the debut of "The Beast," WWE Superstar Brock Lesnar in the co-main event of UFC 81: Breaking Point.
-The UFC had what they believed to be a bankable name, and they were going to take full advantage of it.
+The UFC had what they believed to be a bankable name, and they planed to take full advantage of it.

 TNA World Champion Kurt Angle, "Stone Cold" Steve Austin, and The Undertaker were in attendance to watch the action.
-Lesnar’s wife Rena, better known to wrestling fans as Sable, was also in attendance to cheer on and support her husband.
+Lesnar’s wife Rena, better known to wrestling fans as the stunning Sable, was also in attendance to cheer on and support her husband.
 Brock Lesnar was in phenomenal shape and looked very comfortable in the pre-bout introductions.